Sindurav/CodingInterviews/Workday Software Development Engineer/README.md

-# Got this problems in HACKERRANK challenge
+# Got this problem in HACKERRANK challenge

 ## 1. Array Reduction